BackupTheBerlios/wide/wide/readme.txt

 ---

-SHOWTIPS            1 if you want the tips when wide starts, else 0 AUTOCOMPLETION      1 to set autocomplete on, else 0 SHOWLINENUMBERS     1 to have line numbers shown in editor, else 0 WRAPMODE            1 to have automatic word-wrap, else 0
+AUTOCOMPLETION      1 to set autocomplete on, else 0 SHOWLINENUMBERS     1 to have line numbers shown in editor, else 0 WRAPMODE            1 to have automatic word-wrap, else 0 REPLACEHOTKEYS      1 to have automati substitution of hotkeys, else 0

 These are settable/resettable inside wide.

 ---

 OBJECT_TREE_SHOW_OBJECTS
+OBJECT_TREE_SHOW_PROJECT
 OBJECT_TREE_SHOW_GLOBALS
 OBJECT_TREE_SHOW_CONSTANTS
 OBJECT_TREE_SHOW_FUNCTIONS